-The grant-funded project is so involved it would actually require additional time from the faculty member to undertake.
-With chair approval, Faculty A will move from a 36-week contract to a 40-week contract.
+The grant-funded project is so involved it would require additional time from the faculty member to undertake.
+With chair approval, Faculty A will move from a 36-week contract to 40-weeks.
 The grant budget will appear as follows: